-- fell below the site size threshold of 0.2ha - had achieved planning consent or were being developed - were located within the designated Green Belt - were located with Flood Zone 3 - were located within 400m of the Thames Basin Heath SPA
+- fell below the site size threshold of 0.2ha - had achieved planning consent or were being developed - were located within the designated Green Belt - were located with Flood Zone 3 - were located within 400m of the Thames Basin Heath SPA - were not available i.e. not promoted by landowner

-These sites are listed in Appendix 1 of the FHLAA.
+These sites are listed in Appendix 3 of the FHLAA.